Our top-selling guide! Visit the top places to rest in peace in Buenos Aires while learning about lifestyles of the rich & (in)famous.

 Covering 70 tombs & mausoleums, this walk is divided into easy-to-navigate sections of 10 tombs each.
 Sample sheets below demonstrate the guide’s general layout:

-Lonely Planet, Wayne Bernhardson’s Argentina Travel Adventures iPhone app, LAN Airlines, Delta Airlines, and the Michelin guide Buenos Aires …Like A Local: “this labor of love is arguably the best guide to Recoleta Cemetery in any language.”
+Lonely Planet, The New York Times, Wayne Bernhardson’s Argentina Travel Adventures iPhone app, LAN Airlines, Delta Airlines, and the Michelin guide Buenos Aires …Like A Local: “this labor of love is arguably the best guide to Recoleta Cemetery in any language.”
 Have fun & enjoy the walk!